pynapple-org/pynapple/README.md

 $ # Install in editable mode with `-e` or, equivalently, `--editable`
 $ pip install -e .
 ```

-this procedue will install all the dependencies including
+This procedure will install all the dependencies including

 -   Python 3.6+
 -   Pandas